Tutorial Part 2: Customizing Views#

 from datetime import datetime, timezone

-async def delete_object(self, obj):
+async def delete(self, obj):

 obj.deleted_at = datetime.now(timezone.utc)